 Circles of Care, Inc. participated with both Central Florida Cares Health System (CFCHS) and the Space Coast Health Foundation (SCHF) to prepare a Community Health Needs Assessment (CHNA).
-The CFCHS CHNA was published in May 2019; SCHF in April 2019.
-Both studies entail a systematic, data-driven approach to determining the health status, behaviors and needs of residents in Brevard County to inform decisions and guide efforts to improve community health and wellness.
+Published in 2022, both reports entail a systematic, data-driven approach to determining the health status, behaviors and needs of residents in Brevard County to inform decisions and guide efforts to improve community health and wellness.
 The CFCHS concentrated on the specific behavioral health needs of the community whereas the SCHF focused on the broader umbrella of all community health needs.